madelineabbott/OUF/README.md

 ```
 * Initial parameter estimates can be supplied by the user or can be estimated empirically using **init_ouf.R**.

 To fit the OUF model, users should begin with the **fit_ouf.R** file.
-All other R files are called within this main file.
+All other files are called within this main file.
 For questions, please contact mrabbott@umich.edu.